 - Some of the larger and/or more popular parks in Dubai include Mushrif Park, Safa Park, Zabeel Park, Dubai Creek Park, Al Mamzar Park, Dubai Miracle Garden (DMG).

 - Entry fees are usually relatively cheap, about 2-5 dhs per person or 10 dhs per car for those allowing vehicle entry.
 The head of Dubai Municipality Public Parks department, Ahmed Abdul Karim (Karem, Kareem), was reported in 7 Days newspaper 12 Nov 2006 saying that management of public parks would be handed over to private companies, which might result in increased admission fees.
-As of early 2010, public parks in Dubai are still operated by the Dubai Municipality, and entry fees are mostly unchanged (and still cheap).
+As of end 2014, public parks in Dubai are still operated by the Dubai Municipality, and entry fees are mostly unchanged (and still cheap).

 - BBQ areas usually have cooking facilities.
 You need to bring wood or charcoal, and matches.

 - Cooking of pork items is not permitted.